SP5LMA/MICE/README.md

 Write and test a function that will sum results of 1 000 000/n! for n in range from 0 to 10.
 Constant numeratorD is already declared in .data section, use it.
 Why using n > 9 is pointless in this case?
 Can you improve resolution of the result?

+## Stack as data buffer

+* cmdargs.s

+Using command-line arguments becomes non-trivial from the "main" function due to stack frame managament applied by gcc.
+With this sample it should be easier to tackle the issue.

 * fibonacci.s

 Analyze how recursive version works using the debugger.

 Analyze how iterative version works using the debugger.

-Measure execution times of both versions using the *time* command line program.
+Measure and analyse execution times of both versions using the *time* command line program.

-Discuss execution times.

-Find out if the Fibonacci number can be calculated faster.

-Take out fibonacci calculation functions into a separate file, like in factorial example
+Take out fibonacci calculation functions into a separate file, like in factorial example.

+Make the program print all intermediary numbers of the Fibonacci series up to n but only if it is started with "-a" option.

 ## Floating point